chrisd2l/reference-implementation/README.md

 - testing framework
 - use async & promise.all
 - whats the difference between driver and model
+- move middleware into context(just use tasks?)

 # Folders

-- context
+- context: all code that will run in the service
-- deploy
+- deploy: how we deploy
-- handlers
-- service: what gets deployed
+- service: what gets deployed()
 - test